-Despite our best efforts, from time to time we might not meet the standards that we set ourselves.
-In these cases you may want to make a formal complaint.
-Our complaint policy can be found here
+All complaints matter and provide valuable feedback.
+From time to time we might not meet the high standards that we set ourselves.
+In these cases, you may want to make a complaint about the service that you’ve received.

-- If we have not met a published Service Standard or have not taken action within agreed timescales
+- We haven’t met a published Service Standard or taken action within agreed timescales

-- We have not acted in line with our policies and procedures to a customer request
+- We’ve not acted in line with our policies and procedures to a customer request

-- We haven't responded to all aspects of your original complaint
+- We haven't responded to all the issues you raised with us

 - We haven't followed our complaints process